transdigiware/blockchain/howto/ibp-console-govern-components.md

 ## Allocating resources
 {: #ibp-console-govern-components-allocate-resources}

-While users of a free cluster **must use default sizes** for the containers associated with their nodes, users of paid clusters can set these values during the creation of their nodes.
+While users of a free cluster **must use default sizes** for the containers associated with their nodes, users of paid clusters can set these values during the creation of their nodes by clicking on the **Resource allocation** box during the creation of their nodes.
+If this box is not checked, the default resource allocations, which can be seen below, will be used.

 The **Resource allocation** panel in the console provides default values for the various fields that are involved in creating a node.
 These values are chosen because they represent a good way to get started.
 However, every use case is different.
 While this topic will provide guidance for ways to think about these values, it ultimately falls to the user to monitor their nodes and find sizings that work for them.
 Therefore, barring situations in which users are certain that they will need values different from the defaults, a practical strategy is to use these defaults at first and adjust them later.
 For an overview of performance and scale of Hyperledger Fabric, which the {{site.data.keyword.blockchainfull_notm}} Platform is based on, see [Answering your questions on Hyperledger Fabric performance and scale](https://www.ibm.com/blogs/blockchain/2019/01/answering-your-questions-on-hyperledger-fabric-performance-and-scale/){: external}.